ABOUT ME

 I graduated summa cum laude from the University of Maine with membership in Phi Beta Kappa.
 As a Maine Policy Scholar, I studied the state's clean election law.
 I also served as vice president of the Maine Outing Club.
 I then earned my doctorate at the University of Connecticut.
 I was a graduate fellow at UConn's Center for Environmental Sciences and Engineering (CESE) and at the Connecticut General Assembly.

 My book is Contesting the Global Order: The Radical Political Economy of Perry Anderson and Immanuel Wallerstein (State University of New York Press, 2020.
 Series on New Political Science).
-It is a 2021 CHOICE Outstanding Academic Title.
-My other writings have appeared in journals such as American Political Thought, International Politics, and Social Movement Studies.
+It is an American Library Association Outstanding Academic Title.

 My recent paper on foreign relations, "A Critique of Deep Engagement, the Social Narrative of U.S. Foreign Policy," won the Northeastern Political Science Association's Pi Sigma Alpha Best Paper award.